jindaxiang/jindaxiang.github.io/source/_posts/Introduction_to_FICC.md

 ---
 ## Introduction to Fixed-Income Treasury
 - Attention: I have put the slides in chinese at bottom of this page, please download the pdf if you need!
+- We will use 固定收益证券-第四版-类承曜 as the main book, click [here](https://item.jd.com/12001823.html) to buy the book
 - Schedule and Syllabus unless otherwise specified the lectures are Thursday 19:30pm to 20:55pm in the X1320 - in the xipu campus of southwest jiaotong university.
 - This is the syllabus for the August 2019 iteration of the course.
 - You can download the book [Fixed Income Securities 7th](https://jfds.nos-eastchina1.126.net/FICC/the_handbook_of_fixed_income_securities.pdf) written by Frank J. Fabozzi.